Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 I assume the reader already has a working knowledge of GPU-driven rendering and meshlets.
 I will skip any explanation of two-pass occlusion culling.
 It is important but contributes nothing to what's described.
 I've also tried to skip Nanite-specific stuff to make it more accessible, although software rasterizer plays a big role in this post.
 This also applies to terms like "cluster".
 For Nanite, it refers to a combination of meshlet and per-instance data.
 I will usually stick to "meshlet" instead.

-Feel free to send me an email in case of any errors.
+Feel free to send me an email if you see any errors.
 Some stuff was simplified, but that's to keep the text brief.
+Please do not email me anything not derived from the publicly accessible materials.

 ## Nanite in UE 5.0 (2022)